-Each of the WEST finance vehicles have various limitations on how we, as servicer, are allowed to manage the trusts.
-These restrictions include, but are not limited to, total replacement funds held during a given twelve-month period and lifetime of the trust, below value dispositions as well as limitations on sales subject to part out agreements.
+Each of the WEST finance vehicles and our senior secured warehouse credit facility have various limitations on how we, as servicer, are allowed to manage the trusts.
+These restrictions include, but are not limited to, total replacement funds held during a given 12-month period and lifetime of the trust, below value dispositions as well as limitations on sales subject to part out agreements.